turingschool/curriculum/source/paths/elevate/maximizing_heroku.markdown

 From that we know:

 * `web (1X)` shows that we're using Heroku's smallest, cheapest dyno type
-* `target/start` is the actual process that is executed on the dyno
+* `target/start` is the actual command that is executed on the dyno
 * `web.1` tells us that only a single dyno is running

 From there you can do everything available in the GUI, such as changing the dyno type: